In joining the Seahawks and restructuring his contract, defensive end Carlos Dunlap is betting on himself

 Dunlap is equally eager to prove the Bengals were wrong in thinking he is no longer the same player he was when he made Pro Bowls in 2015 and 2016.

-Dunlap didn’t start his final three games with the Bengals this year and played just 12 snaps in his final appearance on Oct.
-25 against Cleveland, seen in a heated argument on the sidelines at one point with position coach Nick Eason.
+Dunlap didn’t start his final three games with the Bengals this year and played just 12 snaps in his final appearance Oct.
+25 against Cleveland.
+He was seen in a heated argument on the sidelines at one point with position coach Nick Eason.

 “My time, clearly, was up,’’ said Dunlap, who had played for the Bengals since 2010 and is second in team history in career sacks with 82½.
 “Just came to that conclusion and we had to do what we had to do.
 That’s part of the business.’’

-The Seahawks jumped quickly to get Dunlap once they knew he was legitimately available, doing so in the wake of the 37-34 loss to Arizona that further accentuated the team’s struggle to get a consistent pass rush out of its defensive line (and also with Benson Mayowa suffering an ankle injury that knocked him out of the 49ers game).
+The Seahawks jumped quickly to get Dunlap once they knew he was legitimately available, doing so in the wake of the 37-34 defeat against Arizona that further accentuated the team’s struggle to get a consistent pass rush out of its defensive line (and also with Benson Mayowa suffering an ankle injury that knocked him out of the 49ers game).

 Seattle’s investment wasn’t large, giving up offensive lineman B.J.
 Finney (who had not played an offensive snap) and a seventh-round pick to get Dunlap, who has just one sack this season — his overall grade from Pro Football Focus of 53.9 is by far the lowest of his career.
 He was at 89.7 last season.